-I have previously written about improving research literacy to gain greater understanding of mental health research.
+geralt on Pixabay I have previously written about improving research literacy to gain greater understanding of mental health research.
 In that post, I described some of the terms commonly used in research.
-In this post, I'll talk about some of the common research designs for both quantitative and qualitative studies.
+In this post, I'll talk about some of the common types of research design for both quantitative and qualitative studies.
 Quantitative research Quantitative… Continue reading Research Design and Why It Matters

-We are regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
-My concern with news reporting of research is that many people (including members of the media) have relatively limited research literacy.
-Research literacy refers to the ability… Continue reading Why research literacy matters in mental health
+We're regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
+My concern with news reporting of research findings is that many people (including members of the media) have relatively limited research literacy.
+Research literacy refers to the ability… Continue reading Why Research Literacy Matters in Mental Health